JanProvaznik/scheme/README.md

 First goals:
 - [ ] Handling different types of data, including numbers, booleans and lists
 - [ ] Control structures such as if/else statements
-- [ ] Defining and calling precedures, lambdas
+- [ ] Defining and calling procedures, lambdas

 The interpreter should also include appropriate error-handling to detect and report syntax errors in the Scheme code.